ros-navigation/docs.nav2.org/configuration/packages/configuring-mppic.rst

 Obstacles Critic
 ----------------

-This critic incentivizes navigating away from obstacles and critical collisions using either a circular robot point-check or full SE2 footprint check.
+This critic incentivizes navigating away from obstacles and critical collisions using either a circular robot point-check or full SE2 footprint check using distances from obstacles.

 :critical_weight: